Veronica Samuels

 If you are here during the airshow, you can also check out the exhibits of many stunning modern aircraft, a fun activity for kids.

-Check out their calendar online to plan your visit for an air show.
+Check out their calendar online to plan your visit to an air show.

 STOP BY YUMA CONSERVATION GARDEN

-Home to hundreds of magnificent desert plants of the Sonoran desert landscapes, this botanical garden, spanning 28 acres, offers the best ways to get introduced to distinct and rich vegetation and wildlife.
+Home to hundreds of magnificent desert plants of the Sonoran desert landscapes, this botanical garden, spanning 28 acres, offers the best way to get introduced to distinct and rich vegetation and wildlife.

 Check out the interactive watershed model, old trucks and tractors, and remains of ancient agricultural practices.